 Moreover, the pandemic has changed the way we interact with buildings and its design.
 People are hesitant to share the same HVAC system in a room with a large number of people.
 Touching the elevator buttons is giving people shivers.
 To minimize physical contact and reduce the transmission of viruses, voice-activated elevators and other technologies that ensure social distancing and eliminate connection with surfaces will emerge.
 The buildings of the future will have to ensure enough natural ventilation and sunlight “UV” that kills indoor infectious agents whereas the spaces need to be designed in a way that sterilizes and reduce infections in a closed space.
 Post-pandemic architecture with a focus on sustainability will see a massive boom.

 Sustainable architecture is the only way forward.
-Over the last few decades, buildings have contributed towards rapid depletion of resources from the planet and if we don’t act now, the last remaining resources and ecosystems too will be destroyed leaving us with absolutely nothing but an abundance of toxic waste.
+Over the last few decades, buildings have contributed towards the rapid depletion of resources from the planet and if we don’t act now, the last remaining resources and ecosystems too will be destroyed leaving us with absolutely nothing but an abundance of toxic waste.